 Science Teacher Sarah

 Science Teacher Sarah has a unique program that takes children on field trips on one day and on the next day they bring the learning home with work on related lab experiments and projects in their science center complete with animals that the children can handle and care for.
 Sign up for after school programs, vacation and summer day camps with a flexible come when you want schedule.

-RoboFun and Robot Village
+RoboFun and Brooklyn Robot Foundry

-This Natural History and Science emporium in SoHo, sells bones, fossils, mounted insects and other unique artifacts, but even if you aren't in the market for a human skeleton or a trilobite fossil, kids will be fascinated exploring the shop, which is packed to the gills with curiosities.
+This natural history and science emporium in Soho sells bones, fossils, mounted insects and other unique artifacts, but even if you aren't in the market for a human skeleton or a trilobite fossil, kids will be fascinated exploring the shop, which is packed to the gills with curiosities.

 The Scholastic Store

 Sadly, the Scholastic Store closed in January 2015